malonge/Minipolish/README.md

 ## Fork Details
 This fork will serve as a customized organelle genome assembly pipeline leveraging ONT and CCS reads.

-ONT reads are long enough to span long inverted repeats common in organelle genome assembly (chloroplast and mitochandria).
+ONT reads are long enough to span long inverted repeats common in chloroplast and mitochondria genomes.
 But, even after consensus, ONT-based assemblies can be noisy.

 PacBio CCS (Hifi) reads are more accurate than ONT, but they are not long enough to span large inverted repeats.

 This fork will be used to first derive an ONT-based contiguous consensus using the normal Minipolish pipeline.
-Then, there will be additional round of CCS polishing to achieve high base accuracy, all while maintaining circularization and avoiding Racon truncation
+Then, there will be additional round of CCS polishing to achieve high base accuracy, all while maintaining circularization and avoiding Racon truncation.

 ## Table of contents